Unlock your screenplay’s full potential.

 Heck, it IS my career, and I can’t even promise myself any of that.

 What I can promise is a dedicated reader with over a decade of experience in screenwriting, producing, comedy writing, and screenplay coverage.
 A reader who has been featured on the Black List.
 Who has won multiple screenwriting competitions, including Script Pipeline, Shore Scripts, and the Tracking Board Launch Pad.
 Who has optioned scripts and been hired to write and produce multiple films.
+A reader who has read for professional coverage services and production companies.
+(Yes, all of that is me.)

 All I can really promise is I will give you clear and actionable notes that won’t cost you an arm and a leg.
 Notes to make your screenplay the best it can be and help guide you on the uphill climb that is the Hollywood screenwriting industry.